BerWang/web/01 Professional Development.md

 ## Team Psychology

 You have been introduced to a number of important (and potentially interesting?) areas of psychology that relate to group behaviour.
-As a group study each of these by finding additional information online and discuss how each may impact the cohesion of the team and its effectiveness at completing the product.
+As a group:

+1. Discuss the 'symptoms' of each (what should you be looking out for)?
+2. What is the short-term impact on the team?
+3. If not addressed what might be the longer-term impact?
+Is it recoverable at this stage?
+4. What can be done to _prevent_ this from ocurring?
+5. What can be done to recover it it occurs?

 ## LinkedIn
 Use this information gained in the previous section to update your LinkedIn Profile.
 Having one of these will improve your chances of getting a good graduate job.